Comic Browser:

 Captured by J. Jonah Jameson!

-Amazing Spider-Man #25 Synopsis by Anthony Silvestro
+The Amazing Spider-Man #25 synopsis by Anthony Silvestro

 Our story begins right where the last left off, with Peter Parker heading home after helping Liz Allan in her science studies.
 Before he heads home, Peter goes to retrieve his spider-signal, which he left on a roof to distract Flash the previous issue.
 While he’s up there, Peter notices some carjackers making rounds and uses his spider-signal to alert a nearby cop into seeing them.
 Back at home, Peter checks on Aunt May before patching up a spare Spidey costume.
 The next day, at the Bugle, Peter desperately tries to sell the pictures he took of the carjacking incident to J. Jonah Jameson, even resorting to arguing how they make Spider-Man look bad, in order to make them seem more appealing.
 Jameson agrees to buy the photos, but this earns Peter the disapproval of Betty Brant.